Huseyinnurbaki/crypto-watchdog/README.md

 # Development :hammer_and_wrench:

+- Clone the repository
-- create an .env file under the root directory & place your Environment Varibles inside the .env. :warning:
+- Create an .env file under the root directory & place your Environment Varibles inside the .env. :warning:

 ```console
 $ npm i